 Netting fruit trees

-Whether it is a backyard fruit tree or an orchard, netting can provide a reliable physical barrier between a pest and a crop.
-Growers can use a range of netting options to protect orchard crops from damage by flying foxes, birds and even some insect pests.
+Whether it is a backyard fruit tree or an orchard, netting can provide a reliable physical barrier between animals and a crop.
+Growers can use a range of netting options to protect orchard crops from damage by flying foxes, birds, possums, rats, and even some insects.

 Using the right type of netting will protect the fruit.
-Using the wrong type, or badly erected netting may still protect the fruit but it can also injure or kill animals including native birds, flying-foxes, possums and snakes if they become entangled.
-This is now recognised across Australia as a cruel and unnecessary cause of injury and death for a range of animals—both wild and domesticated—and a campaign is underway to encourage the use of safe netting and stop the deaths of thousands of animals each year.
+Using the wrong type, or badly erected netting may injure or kill animals if they become entangled.
+This is recognised across Australia as a cruel and unnecessary cause of stress, injury and death for a range of animals—both wild and domesticated—and a campaign is underway to encourage the use of safe netting to stop the deaths of thousands of animals each year.

 Effective use of netting